kshurik/rekkobook/docs/chapter3/intro_to_analytics.md

 Product analytics enables businesses to make data-driven decisions, identify areas for improvement, and drive product enhancements.
 It encompasses various aspects, including:

-1. Dashboards and Visualizations: Product analytics often involves creating interactive dashboards and visualizations that provide a comprehensive view of key metrics and performance indicators.
-These visual representations allow stakeholders to monitor the product's performance in real-time and quickly identify trends, anomalies, and areas for improvement.
+1. `Dashboards and Visualizations`: Product analytics often involves creating interactive dashboards and visualizations that provide a comprehensive view of key metrics and performance indicators.
+These visual representations allow stakeholders to monitor the product's performance in (near)real-time and quickly identify trends, anomalies, and areas for improvement.

-2. Monitoring and Alerting: Continuous monitoring of key metrics and user behavior is crucial for effective product analytics.
+2. `Monitoring and Alerting`: Continuous monitoring of key metrics and user behavior is crucial for effective product analytics.
 Monitoring systems help track user interactions, identify performance issues, and alert the relevant teams when anomalies occur.
 This proactive approach enables businesses to address issues promptly and ensure optimal user experiences.

-3. Metrics Tree: A metrics tree is a hierarchical structure that defines the key metrics and goals of the product.
+3. `Metrics Tree`: A metrics tree is a hierarchical structure that defines the key metrics and goals of the product.
 It provides a framework for measuring the product's performance and aligning it with the organization's objectives.
 By breaking down high-level goals into specific metrics, businesses can gain a deeper understanding of the factors that contribute to the